rackerlabs/support-how-to/content/cloud-block-storage/cloud-block-storage-attaching-vs-mounting.md

 type: article
 created_date: '2012-10-22'
 created_by: David Hendler
-last_modified_date: '2016-01-22'
+last_modified_date: '2016-06-06'
 last_modified_by: Catherine Richardson
 product: Cloud Block Storage
 product_url: cloud-block-storage
 ---

-In Cloud Block Storage you both attach and mount a Volume to a Server.
+In Cloud Block Storage you both attach and mount a volume to a server:
-These terms might sound similar, so it can get confusing as to their differences.

 **Attach:** When you attach a Cloud Block Storage Volume to a server, a logical connection is created from a Cloud Block Storage node to the